Share Price:

 Burberry launches Art of the Trench, a website showcasing people around the world wearing their Burberry trench coats, providing a platform for the Burberry community to come together and connect with each other, one year prior to the rise of global social media platforms.

-The Burberry Classic Check Cashmere scarf is born.
+The Burberry Check accessories are born.

 The Burberry Check Scarf is reworked in a variety of colourways.